hereon-GEMS/P61AToolkit/docs/_sources/viewer/tut2.rst.txt

 Please pay attention, that the ``Track Window`` parameter is not too wide or too narrow (see :ref:`peak-tracking`)!

 ``Track Window`` should be larger than the variance in peak position between the spectra and smaller than the distance between the two neighbouring peaks.
-Here are two examples of wrong ``Track Window`` values.

-Too large (clearly different observed peaks are selected as one):
+Here the ``Track Window`` is too large and different observed peaks are put into one track:

 .. image:: tut-02-img6.png
    :width: 600

-Too small (multiple tracks created for one peak):
+Here it is too small with multiple tracks created for one peak due to peak center variance:

 .. image:: tut-02-img7.png
    :width: 600